 Polaris: GSA's Small Business IT Contract

-It’s coming—on New Year’s Eve, GSA released a draft for Polaris, the new small business IT contract that is replacing Alliant 2.
+It’s finally here—on March 25, 2022, GSA released a final Request for Proposal (RFP) for Polaris, a small business governmentwide IT contract vehicle.
 Polaris is a multiple-award IDIQ contract that will provide the federal government with IT services and IT service-based solutions with an emphasis on emerging technologies.

 What is the Polaris Contract Vehicle?